Assault Defense Attorney

 If your freedom and livelihood are in jeopardy, contact our assault defense attorney now.

-Book Your Free Case Review We're Available 24/7
+Book Your Free Consultation We're Available 24/7

 Assault charges can carry heavy penalties, including jail time and steep fines.
 Attorney Jason Trumpler is here to fight for your rights and prevent a miscarriage of justice.
 You are innocent until proven guilty, but avoiding penalties you don't deserve is a complex process requiring a criminal defense lawyer with a track record of success.